top of page

 Year / 2017

-Especially focusing on the ones rooted in Japanese culture, Kosuke has been revisiting plant-based materials and the techniques of processing them in search for possibilities of using them as alternatives to synthetic plastics.
+Especially focusing on the ones rooted in Japanese culture, Kosuke has been revisiting plant-based materials and the techniques of processing them in search for possibilities of making something sturdy without using synthetic plastics.

-Through research, he has also found that, nowadays, there are tons of rice which are not consumed even as feed in Japan.
-Most of them seem to be imported rice which gets mould.
-This fact is another motivation of researching new ways of utilising rice.
+During research, he also found that, nowadays, there were tons of rice which ended up not as food in Japan.
+Most of them seemed to be imported rice which got mould or contained too much agricultural chemicals.
+This fact was another motivation of experimenting new ways of utilising rice as a material for making things.

-This work comprises of 'Plantist's Life' collection together with Piney Pasta, developed for Experimental Creations 2017 exhibition.
+This work comprised of 'Plantist's Life' collection together with Piney Pasta, developed for Experimental Creations 2017 exhibition.

 -